willastro/lightdecoded/index.md

   }
 </script>

----
-layout: home
-title: Welcome
----

-# 👋 Hi, I'm Dr. Will Rocha
+# 👋 Hi, I'm Dr. Will Rocha.
+Welcome to Light Decoded!
 **Spectral & Imaging Data Scientist**

 I specialize in extracting insights from complex spectra and imaging data — from astronomy to medical imaging.